cosmicaljester/image-host/README.md

 ---

 Last Five Changes (when applicable):
+- [Another new roleplay][mode] has started, some magical fantasy mess.
+This update begins the influx of characters from it.
 - Reformatted the *[README.MD](https://github.com/OrangeBlock0421/image-host/blob/main/README.md)* with fancier markdown.
 More formatting changes, more formatting changes!
 - [A new roleplay][xeonaug] has started, a rebel group in an alternate timeline to my base universe.
 This update includes their AI and a lot more of their members that weren't already present in this repository.